Bekacru/better-call/README.md

 # better-call

 Better call is a tiny web framework for creating endpoints that can be invoked as a function or mounted to a router and can be served by any web standard compatible server (like Bun, node, nextjs, sveltekit...).

 Built for typescript and it comes with a very high performance router based on [rou3](https://github.com/unjs/rou3).

-### Use cases:

-### Use Cases:
+### Use Case:

-- **Single Function Endpoint**: Define an endpoint once and use it in different context.
-Like in React Server Components (RSC), as a server action, or directly as api route in your Next.js app from a single function.
+- Define an endpoint once and use it in different context.
+Like from different endpoint, in React Server Components (RSC), as a server action, or directly as api route in your Next.js app from a single function.

-- **Typed Endpoints**: Create endpoints with typed parameters and return types that can be invoked from other endpoints or used throughout your code.

-- **Library Integration**: Ideal for libraries that need to expose server endpoints.
-Export a function that can be mounted to a route and used as a function, for example an auth library with a `getSession` function.

 > ⚠️ This project is still in development and not ready for production use.
 But feel free to try it out and give feedback.